yashikajotwani12/Meme-O-Meme/README.md

 We had problem hosting the project on GitHub pages.
 It was built using react+firebase and that made it somewhat tricky to host it on ghpages.
 However, we fixed all the issues and hosted it on GitHub.

 ## Accomplishments that we're proud of 🏆
-We used tailwindcss for the styling and we are proud of using it.
 We are elated to use Github for hosting it.
 We have used every feature of Github available.

 ## What we learned🕯️